rajbot/quarantine-guide/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/dyLEd9cng5U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Remember to always wash your hands afterwards.

+### Deliveries

+Assume all deliveries and mail are contaminated, and wear gloves when handling them.
+SARS-CoV-2 can survive on cardboard for 24 hours.[^nejm] If possible, carry non-perishable packages to an isolated area (garage, backyard) without bringing them though your home, and leave them there for 2 days before handling them further.
+For packages that need to be opened immediatey, spray or wipe the package with disinfectant before handling it.
+If you can, open the package outside and only bring the contents into your home.
+Disinfect the contents, as well as the surface you placed them on.

+If you are using reusable gloves, leave the gloves outside for 3 days before using them again.
+Wash your hands with soap and water after removing gloves.

 ## How